Pokoyokjk/TFG_Gloria/docs/3_api_documentation.rst

 ---------------------

 **Description:**
-Retrieve information about a specific experiment and its associated activities.
+Retrieve a list of all experiments registered or information about a specific experiment and its associated activities (based on parameters).

 **Request Details:**